hpi-swa-teaching/AutoTDD/packages/AutoTDD-Core.package/ATDDRemoteRepository.class/README.md

-An ATDDRemoteRepository facilitates the Client and Parser to provide structured data.
+An ATDDRemoteRepository facilitates a Client and a Parser to provide structured data.